 - You can jump in with a delivery service.
 In our survey, 50% of drivers said they have switched from rideshare to delivery.
 There’s an uptick in this side of the business, to be sure, but the pay is not the same as rideshare.
 Be prepared to work hard, and do a lot more for the money you do earn.

 Just for starters, delivery takes more time than you might think.
 Some services require you to place orders on behalf of the customer, and even if they don’t, there can be long waiting times for the food when you arrive for pickup.
 You’d have to be the beneficiary of plentiful good luck, AND be a real go-getter to earn anywhere near the money you make on a good day rideshare driving.
-To read more about delivering in the COVID-19 world, take a look at this article.
+Read more about what it’s like delivering during COVID-19 world.

 - You can collect unemployment from your state, along with a $600 weekly subsidy that’s being offered by the federal government.
 The newly enacted CARES law extends eligibility for unemployment compensation to independent contractors.
 If you find yourself in a position of needing financial assistance, you should definitely apply through your individual state.
-You can find more details about obtaining unemployment in this article.
+Find more details about how rideshare drivers can obtain unemployment.

 As you can see, even though your income has definitely taken a hit, there are some options available to help you keep food on the table.
 At this point it might be hard for you to decide what to do because the whole thing is a bit overwhelming.
 We want to help you make some choices about your situation, so we collected information from around the country that shows just how hard the business has been hit, and how slow the recovery has been so far.